Kidney stone disease: History

+Kidney stones with dilation of the renal pelvis and calyces, 19th century (Sorbonne University).

 The existence of kidney stones was first recorded thousands of years ago, with various explanations given; Joseph Glanville's Saducismus Triumphatus, for example, gives a detailed description of Abraham Mechelburg's voiding of small stones through his penis' virga, attributing the issue to witchcraft.

-In 1901, a stone discovered in the pelvis of an ancient Egyptian mummy was dated to 4,800 BC.
+In 1901, a stone discovered in the pelvis of an ancient Egyptian mummy of a 16-year-old boy was dated to 4,800 BC.
+Based on analysis, the stone was found to mainly composed of uric acid.

 Medical texts from ancient Mesopotamia, India, China, Persia, Greece, and Rome all mentioned calculous disease.
 Part of the Hippocratic Oath suggests there were practicing surgeons in ancient Greece to whom physicians were to defer for lithotomies, or the surgical removal of stones.
 The Roman medical treatise De Medicina by Aulus Cornelius Celsus contained a description of lithotomy, and this work served as the basis for this procedure until the 18th century.

 Examples of people who had kidney stone disease include Napoleon I, Epicurus, Napoleon III, Peter the Great, Louis XIV, George IV, Oliver Cromwell, Lyndon B. Johnson, Benjamin Franklin, Michel de Montaigne, Francis Bacon, Isaac Newton, Samuel Pepys, William Harvey, Herman Boerhaave, Roger Moore, and Antonio Scarpa.

 New techniques in lithotomy began to emerge starting in 1520, but the operation remained risky.
 After Henry Jacob Bigelow popularized the technique of litholapaxy in 1878, the mortality rate dropped from about 24% to 2.4%.
 However, other treatment techniques continued to produce a high level of mortality, especially among inexperienced urologists.
 In 1980, Dornier MedTech introduced extracorporeal shock wave lithotripsy for breaking up stones via acoustical pulses, and this technique has since come into widespread use.